Skip to main content

 What Costs Count Toward the 50% Threshold?

 This is where a lot of homeowners and even some contractors get tripped up.
 The threshold includes almost everything associated with the renovation.
-The following costs are typically counted:
+The table below shows what counts and what doesn't:

 Remember: all of these costs are cumulative over 12 months.
 If you did $80,000 in kitchen work in March, then want to add $90,000 in bathroom and master bedroom renovations in October of the same year, the building department will see $170,000 total — and evaluate it against your structure's market value.
 Plan your project calendar accordingly.